mmtftr/cmpe230-project1/ARCHITECTURE.md

 1. get_tokens_from_scanner
 1. get_token_with_scanner

-The function named `get_tokens_from_scanner()` linearly traverses the source code string `contents` and calls functions that look like the function in the pseudocode above.
+The function named `get_tokens_from_scanner()` linearly traverses the source code string `contents` and calls functions that look like the function `SCAN_NUMERAL` in the pseudocode above.
+Each `SCAN_NUMERAL` like function scans a word-like piece (like an identifier, or a parenthesis, or a MatLang keyword) from the source code by using functions like `peek_curr_chr` and à

 ## Parser